Free Shipping on all orders over $150

 Too much sugar can create a biochemical dependency in the brain.

 So, it makes a good case for swapping out your chocolate Easter eggs.
-And these Banana Boats will tantalise your sweet tastebuds.
+And these Banana Boats will still tantalise your sweet tastebuds.

 Did you know?
 Chocolate is the most common menopausal craving!